 - Is there really an audience for the content that I have written?

 - Did I optimize my articles for search engines?

 - If someone reads these articles, did it answer their questions, and/or did it help them?

 Those are the questions that got me thinking which prompted me to check Google Search Console and Google Analytics.

 If you have noticed, something changed on May 28.
 Search visibility (purple line) was consistently increasing and then it suddenly dropped which probably means, some of my posts are not appearing in SERP.

-So I did some investigation since I monitor some of the keywords that I was targetting.
+So I did some investigation since I monitored some of the keywords that I was targeting.
 Some of my posts were indeed not appearing anymore on the search pages.